huggingface/hub-docs/modelcard.md

 ---

 This markdown file contains the spec for the modelcard metadata regarding evaluation parameters.
 When present, and only then, 'model-index', 'datasets' and 'license' contents will be verified when git pushing changes to your README.md file.
-Valid license identifiers can be found in [our docs](https://huggingface.co/docs/hub/repositories-licenses)
+Valid license identifiers can be found in [our docs](https://huggingface.co/docs/hub/repositories-licenses).

+For the full model card template, see: [https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md)